 For more detailed information, read included instructions or watch TandoStone installation videos here.

 What is shake siding?

 Shake siding consists of many wooden shingles, typically cedar, made from split logs and nailed together.
-Cedar shakes offer a rustic coastal aesthetic but are high maintenance compared to most other siding options.
+Cedar shake offers a rustic coastal aesthetic but is high maintenance compared to most other siding options.
 In order to maintain the look and weather protection of shake siding, shakes require annual oiling, painting, repair, and replacement.
 In order to get the same look without the intense maintenance, many homeowners choose vinyl or composite shake siding.
-A vinyl and composite shake siding will come in easy to install panels and provide a durable color that never needs to be painted.
+A vinyl and composite shake siding will come in easy-to-install panels and provide a durable color that never needs to be painted.